 When do entries need to be in by?

-Your entries and payments need to be in by Sunday 19th May 2019.
+Your entries and payments need to be in as soon as possible.

 What do they shoot, and by when?